StefanCardnell/LoLTracker/README.txt

 - Sometimes after a game ended and the program went to search for a new game, it would re-find the game just exited, this has hopefully been fixed.
 [12TH MARCH 2015]:
 - Fixed errors where the program would crash if a champion wasn't recognised (e.g. after a new patch).
+[26TH MAY 2015]:
+- System now deals with status errors sent back by Riot, which would cause anomalous behaviour before.